schleifenkauz/Hextant/README.md

 # Hextant - A structural editor

 **Hextant is in a very early stage of development.
 It is neither recommended nor possible to use Hextant for production.**
-If you want to try an example to grasp the key concepts of Hextant,
-please refer to [this](https://github.com/NKb03/Hextant/wiki/The-calculator-example) wiki page.
+If you want to try an example to grasp the key concepts of Hextant, please refer to [this](https://github.com/NKb03/Hextant/wiki/The-calculator-example) wiki page.
 If you want to learn what I mean with structural editor you can read [this](https://github.com/NKb03/Hextant/wiki/What-is-a-structural-editor).
 Generally the [wiki](https://github.com/NKb03/Hextant/wiki) is the best source for information.
+To see Hextant in action watch [this](https://www.youtube.com/watch?v=09ni_mwsipc) youtube video.

 ## Getting Started